-REVIEW OF PREVIOUS PAPERS MAKES IT EVIDENT that mental disorder is considered to be the product of multiple factors.
+REVIEW of the previous papers makes it evident that mental disorder is considered to be the product of multiple factors.
 The present paper is in harmony with this orientation, and its title, which was assigned to us, should not be interpreted as implying ideas of mono-causal relationship.